lwmqn/shepherd/README.md

 <a name="EVT_message"></a>
 ### Event: 'message'
 `function(topic, message, packet) {}`
-Emitted when the Server receives a published packet from all channels
+Emitted when the Server receives any published packet from remote Devices

 1. `topic` (_String_): topic of the received packet
 2. `message` (_Buffer_): payload of the received packet